deployphp/deployer/docs/cli.md

 # CLI Usage

-After [installation](installation.md) of Deployer you will have the ability to run the `dep` command from your terminal.
+After [installation](installation.md) of Deployer, you will have the ability to run the `dep` command from your terminal.

-To get list of all available tasks run the `dep` command.
-You can run it from any subdirectories of you project;
+To get a list of all available tasks run the `dep` command.
+You can run it from any subdirectory of you project;
 Deployer will automatically find project root dir.

 ```